Best Abjuration Wizard build - Ultimate Tank - Baldur's Gate 3 (BG3)

 Cantrips

 Take only those cantrips that are utility or support, and avoid damaged ones.
 The reason is that they will use the Charisma spellcasting modifier, but we only care about Intelligence.
-So you will get them from Wizard.
+So you will get them from the Wizard.

-Cantrips | Description |
+| Cantrips | Description |

 |